ThingLabsIo/ThingLabsIo.github.io/pages/workshop/fullday-windows/02-setup-rpi2.md

 3. Connect an HDMI monitor to the HDMI port on the board.
 4. Connect the power supply to the micro USB port on the board.
 You must power this from the 5V 2A adapter - USB power from your computer is insufficient.

 Windows 10 IoT Core will boot on power-up.
 The first boot may take a few minutes.
+If you have the RPi2 connected to a display, you should see the default app screen.

 ![Default app](/images/rpi2/rpi2_defaultapp.png)